Marshall vs. UAB NCAA Football Odds, Plays and Insights | November 13, 2021

 Marshall Stats and Trends

-- Marshall's games this year have eclipsed the over/under five times in nine opportunities (55.6%).
+- Marshall's games this year have gone over the total in five out of nine opportunities (55.6%).

-- Marshall is 5-3 against the spread and 5-3 overall in games when it records more than 22.3 points.
+- Marshall is 5-3 against the spread and 5-3 overall in games when it puts up more than 22.3 points.

-- In games that Marshall piles up more than 327.1 yards, the team is 5-4 against the spread and 6-3 overall.
+- When Marshall churns out more than 327.1 yards, the team is 5-4 against the spread and 6-3 overall.

 - The Thundering Herd have turned the ball over five more times (20 total) than the Blazers have forced a turnover (15) this season.